GridGain-Demos/ignite-essentials-developer-training/README.md

 ### Querying Single Table

-1. In your browser, select the "Queries" tab
+1. Enter SQL mode in the CLI by entering: `sql`

 2. Run the following query to find top-20 longest tracks: